 After being picked up from your accommodation in Reykjavík, you will be driven by a minibus around the beautiful Hvalfjörður, a fjord known for its tall mountain peaks and dazzling waterfalls.
 En route, you'll pass the dramatic flat-topped Mount Esjan, which overlooks the capital.

-Your first stop, however, will be at one of the main highlights of the region, Deildartunguhver.
-This is the highest flowing hot-spring in Europe, and a beautiful example over the country's powerful volcanic forces.
-You will then make a visit to the historical village of Reykholt, once home to the medieval writer Snorri Sturluson, most famous for his early writing, ‘Prose Edda’.
+However, your first stop will be at one of the main highlights of the region, Deildartunguhver.
+It is the highest flowing hot spring in Europe and a beautiful example of Iceland's powerful volcanic forces.
+You will then visit the historical village of Reykholt, once home to the medieval writer Snorri Sturluson, most famous for his early writing, ''Prose Edda''.
 This work is considered the Bible of Old Norse mythology.

-Close to Reykholt, are to two starkly different but equally impressive waterfalls.
-Barnafoss is violent and narrow, cascading dramatically into a rocky gorge below, whilst Hraunfossar is a far more peaceful series of smaller falls trickling gently over the rocks.
+Close to Reykholt are two starkly different but equally impressive waterfalls.
+Barnafoss is violent and narrow, cascading dramatically into a rocky gorge below, while Hraunfossar is a far more peaceful series of smaller falls trickling gently over the rocks.

 After enjoying all of these sites, you'll retire to your accommodation nearby, ready to explore Snæfellsnes tomorrow.

 Your final day of this tour will be spent further exploring the many highlights of the Snæfellsnes Peninsula.
-Travelling up and down both sides of the peninsula, the Snæfellsjökull sub-glacial volcano will be omnipresent throughout your trip, towering over the surrounding lava plateaus and volcanic hills.
+While you travel up and down both sides of the peninsula, the Snæfellsjökull sub-glacial volcano will be omnipresent throughout your trip, towering over the surrounding lava plateaus and volcanic hills.